Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 Your application may need to execute some tasks at regular interval.
 The cron feature is here to help you run scheduled tasks based on [one-off containers]({% post_url platform/app/2000-01-01-tasks %}).

 As Scalingo is a highly distributed platform this feature is not based on the cron software.
 However the end goal is the same: execute tasks at precise time date interval.
 The syntax used to describe this interval is the same as in the cron software.

+As Scalingo is a highly distributed platform this feature is not based on the cron software.
+However the end goal is the same: execute tasks at precise time date interval.
+The syntax used to describe this interval is the same as in the cron software.